vukilis/Windows10AppScript/README.md

 ## What script do
 * Check if winget is installed, if not, installing winget from the Microsoft Store
-* Get packages from my github json file and list them
+* Asks you to enter a json file, can be url or local
+* List all packages
-* Ask for installation proceed
+* Asks for installation proceed
 * Install packages

-## Commands

-## About

-_I made this app as a project in purpose to learn python and for my private discord server.
-This is app with music, game statistic and marketplace sales info.
-Bot is here to make management and moderation easy too._